 - Customised cover.
 Some gap policies can be customised to meet your specific medical needs, and fit your budget.

 - Complements other health covers.
 Gap cover provides complementary coverage to medical aid plans or health insurance policies.

 Is gap cover right for me?

 Gap cover is most useful when used in conjunction with medical aid or health insurance.
 So, if you can afford the gap cover premium and you anticipate requiring medical services where you will incur the cost of co-payments and out-of-pocket expenses, then gap cover is a good idea in order to save money in the long run.
 It’s also a good idea if you want to prioritise quality healthcare services and are prepared to invest in the best possible care for a certain medical condition.

 Get the right medical cover for your needs

 Get the right medical cover to suit your needs and your budget.
 Choose the cover by understanding exactly what the policy offers before you make a decision.
-Bloom Financial Services suggest that you contact our team of trained insurance brokers to discuss your options.
+Bloom suggest that you contact our team of trained insurance brokers to discuss your options.